 All of our libraries have printers.

-Loughton – printing and photocopying will only be available using the mobile printing service.
-If there is a queue you may be asked to come back at a quieter time.
+Loughton – printing and photocopying is available in the library or by using the mobile printing service.
 An alternative printer is located in reception.

 If a printer is out of paper or has an issue, please get in touch with the Library Helpdesk, and we will sort the issue.